LifeBogger presents the Full Story of a Football Genius who is best known by the nickname “Penalty Killer“.

-Bernd Leno was born on the 4 March 1992 to his parents; his mother, Rosa Leno and father, Viktor Leno in Bietigheim-Bissingen, Germany.
+For Biography starters, Bernd Leno was born on the 4th day of March 1992 to his parents; his mother, Rosa Leno and father, Viktor Leno in Bietigheim-Bissingen, Germany.

 Those who knew Leno as a child saw him as a very energetic boy.
-Such energies were channeled into sports.
-Speaking of sports, every member of Bernd Leno family loved football.
+Such energies were channelled into sports.
+Speaking of sports, every member of the Bernd Leno family loved football.
 As Leno once put it;

 “Football was very important for my family, for my brother and for me it was our life.
 We always wanted to play football, to have the ball next to us.
 Back then, every toy was football.”

-Early on during holidays, Leno would go on playing local games especially in “bad pitches” which didn’t matter to him because he was with friends.
+Early on during holidays, Leno would go on playing local games, especially in “bad pitches” which didn’t matter to him because he was with friends.

-Bernd Leno Childhood Story Plus Untold Biography Facts- Early Career Life
+Bernd Leno Biography – Early Career Life:

 Leno enrolled into the roster of his youth team SV Germania Bietigheim which gave him the stage to lay the foundation of his career.
 He started pushing as a midfielder right from the moment he joined the club.

 At age 11, Leno applied to join VfB Stuttgart youth team and was selected to attend trials.
 He joined about 200 young players who were shortlisted to attend trials in batches.

 Luckily, Leno was among 6 players who were selected by VfB Stuttgart after they convinced the coaches.
-Leno still at this time continued as a midfielder.
+Leno, still at this time, continued as a midfielder.

-This he did until he was 10 years old before something led to him becoming a goalkeeper.
+This he did until he was 10 years old, before something led to him becoming a goalkeeper.
 In an interview with Arsenal FC, Leno once narrated.
 In his words;

 “One day the goalkeeper from my hometown club didn’t come to one game, so the coach asked who wanted to be the goalkeeper.

 I said to them, ‘I want to try’.
 I tried and everyone saw I was very good.
-Then my parents bought me some gloves and I never wanted to leave the goal post after that.”
+Then my parents bought me some gloves, and I never wanted to leave the goal post after that.”

 What made Leno further enjoy the act of goalkeeping was his idol, no other person than former Arsenal goalkeeper, Jens Lehmann.

-It was at Stuttgart Leno first met Jens Lehmann whom he took lots of goalkeeping lesson from.
+It was at Stuttgart Leno first met Jens Lehmann, whom he took lots of goalkeeping lessons from.
 Speaking about that, he once told Arsenal Press;

 I watched him so many of his training sessions and even had some training sessions with him when I was about 16 or 17 years old.

 Former Arsenal goalkeeper, Lehmann still remained at VfB Stuttgart when Leno rounded up his youth career with the club.
 Leno saw himself as Lehmann’s successor upon being promoted to their club’s senior side.

-Bernd Leno Childhood Story Plus Untold Biography Facts- Rise to Fame
+Bernd Leno Biography – Rise to Fame:

-Moving from a German third division all the way to the first division was challenging and at the same time exciting for Bernd Leno who was only 19 at the time.
+Moving from a German third division all the way to the first division was challenging and at the same time exciting for Bernd Leno, who was only 19 at the time.